Beyond the Webb Space Telescope’s Photos

 My Covid Cat

 It was in April 2020 when my neighbor alerted me that she had seen my indoor cat outdoors running around.
-This couldn’t be true for several reasons – most of all because if the cat gets out, I’m usually running around trying to find it.
+This couldn’t be true for several reasons – most of all because if the cat gets out, I’m usually running around trying to catch it.

 A few days later, I saw the cat she thought was mine basking in the sunlight.
 It was feral.
 So, a few evenings later, the cat somehow got inside my house to eat the food next to the door I’d put down.
 I named her ‘Suzie Q. I Love You’ or just ‘Suzie Q.’ for short.